How much will be paid

 This option can only be used if one of the following criteria are met:

-- if the grassland qualifies as semi-improved or species-rich (see Permanent grassland with very low input options eligibility assessment)
+- if the grassland qualifies as semi-improved (see Permanent grassland options eligibility assessment form)

 - to help the sustainable management and buffering of Sites of Special Scientific Interest (SSSIs) or priority habitats